Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/altinity-kb-clickhouse-copier/altinity-kb-clickhouse-copier-20.4+.md

 In the task configuration file you need to describe the layout of the source and the target cluster, and list the tables that you need to copy.
 You can copy whole tables or specific partitions.
 Clickhouse-copier uses temporary distributed tables to select from the source cluster and insert into the target cluster.

-The behaviour of clickhouse-copier was changed in 20.4:
+The behavior of clickhouse-copier was changed in 20.4:

 * Now clickhouse-copier inserts data into intermediate tables, and after the insert finishes successfully clickhouse-copier attaches the completed partition into the target table.
 This allows for incremental data copying, because the data in the target table is intact during the process. **Important note:** ATTACH PARTITION respects the `max_partition_size_to_drop` limit.
 Make sure the `max_partition_size_to_drop` limit is big enough (or set to zero) in the destination cluster.
 If clickhouse-copier is unable to attach a partition because of the limit, it will proceed to the next partition, and it will drop the intermediate table when the task is finished (if the intermediate table is less than the `max_table_size_to_drop` limit). **Another important note:** ATTACH PARTITION is replicated.
 The attached partition will need to be downloaded by the other replicas.
 This can create significant network traffic between ClickHouse nodes.
 If an attach takes a long time, clickhouse-copier will log a timeout and will proceed to the next step.
 * Now clickhouse-copier splits the source data into chunks and copies them one by one.
 This is useful for big source tables, when inserting one partition of data can take hours.
 If there is an error during the insert clickhouse-copier has to drop the whole partition and start again.
 The `number_of_splits` parameter lets you split your data into chunks so that in case of an exception clickhouse-copier has to re-insert only one chunk of the data.
 * Now clickhouse-copier runs `OPTIMIZE target_table PARTITION ...
 DEDUPLICATE` for non-Replicated MergeTree tables. **Important note:** This is a very strange feature that can do more harm than good.
 We recommend to disable it by configuring the engine of the target table as Replicated in the task configuration file, and create the target tables manually if they are not supposed to be replicated.
 Intermediate tables are always created as plain MergeTree.

-## The process is as follows:
+## The process is as follows

 1. Process the configuration files.
 2. Discover the list of partitions if not provided in the config.